SulaksanaPutra/multi-tenant-microservices/CODING_STANDARDS.md

 ```

 ### Rule 2.2: Consumer-Side Interface Ownership
 Interfaces MUST be defined by the **consumer package** requiring the dependency, not by the provider package.
+This applies universally to repositories, services, mailers, workers, and publisher adapters.
 ```go
 // GOOD: Declared in internal/handler/user_handler.go
 type UserService interface {